(Kumano Nachi Taisha Area)

-Daimon-zaka is an impressive cobblestone staircase slope which runs from the base of the valley to Kumano Nachi Taisha, Seiganto-ji and Nachi waterfall.
-It is lined with centuries old Japanese cedars (cryptomeria), camphor tress and bamboo groves.
+Daimon-zaka is an impressive cobblestone staircase slope which runs from the base of the valley to Kumano Nachi Taisha, Seiganto-ji Temple and Nachi waterfall.
+It is lined with centuries-old Japanese cedars (cryptomeria), cypress, camphor trees and bamboo groves.
 Daimon-zaka means “large gate slope” referring to a gate that once stood nearby.
 This is an excellent short walk on the Kumano Kodo pilgrimage route.

-The actual staircase is about 600 meters long with 267 stairs.
-At the end of the slope is the impressive Meitosugi – “husband and wife cedar trees”, whose roots are entwined beneath the path.
-Close by is the Daimon-zaka Chaya where you can rent Heian period kimonos, great for some memorial photos.
+The actual stone staircase is about 600 meters long with 267 stairs.
+At the base of the slope is the impressive Meitosugi – “husband and wife cedar trees,” whose roots are entwined beneath the path.
+Close by is the Daimon-zaka-chaya where you can rent Heian period kimonos, great for some memorial photos.
 Near the top of the slope you can catch your first glimpse of the awe-inspiring Nachi falls.

-Turn to the right at the top of the slope and you will re-join the road.
-Descend ~50 meters and to the left is another staircase thorough some shops to the shrine grounds.
-If you walk down the road you will come to the entrance of the falls.
+At the top of Daimon-zaka, you can continue upstairs another 20 minutes to the shrine complex area and visit Kumano Nachi Taisha, Seiganto-ji Temple.
 It is probably best to climb the stairs to the shrine grounds first, and then walk down beside the pagoda to the falls.

 |Distance||~1 km (only distance of slope, longer walk when visiting the shrines and falls)|